DevNullProd/flexrp/README.md

 - **Offline mode** - Flexrp will **not** connect to any XRP server and instead simply generate and sign a transaction for subsequent submission to the network. **YOU MUST INDEPENDENTLY SUBMIT THE PRODUCED TRANSACTION TO RECEIVE FLARE TOKENS**.

-- **Specify XRP Account to setup** - Allows you to explicitly set the XRP account to setup if different than the one corresponding to the secret key (which will be used to sign the transaction).
+- **Specify XRP Account to setup** - Allows you to explicitly set the XRP account to setup if different than the one corresponding to the secret key / private key (which will be used to sign the transaction).
 Useful for the case where you are using a *RegularKeyPair* to sign transactions (see [this](https://xrpl.org/assign-a-regular-key-pair.html) for more info).

 When in offline mode, you will be required to configure a few more parameters to successfully be able to generate a XRP transaction.
 These are: